Reinboar/pixelforth/README.md

 ## Features
 The flavor of FORTH that this cross-compiler supports has the following features:
 - Quotations and quotation based conditional words
+- Array objects and literals
+- Ability to include binary files
+- Ability to embed compile-time Ruby and runtime GBZ80 code
 - Comments via `(` and `)`
 - Recursion
-- Constants
+- Named constants and variables
-- User defined words
+- Inline words

 ## Caveats
 Due to the nature of FORTH cross-compilers, it's not practically feasible to write